-Meet Cindy Oravecz
+Meet Cindy O

-In the early 1990s, Cindy was an alterations lady at a couture sewing store in Ohio.
+In the early 1990s, Cindy Oravecz was an alterations lady at a couture sewing store in Ohio.
 Her favorite job was emptying the wastebaskets because she collected precious bits of silk charmeuse, swiss batiste, French wire ribbon and velvets.
 She began to sew these treasures into her album quilts.

 Appliquéing diverse fabrics into her album quilts was what she has in common with stitchers of the past.